DataBooster/PyWebApi/README.rst

         #.
 Grouping Services

-            Let's use a regular rectangle as the graphical symbol for a group scope.
+            Let's wrap a rounded rectangle outside a regular rectangle as the graphical symbol for grouping services.

             .. image:: docs/grouping-symbol.png